frankcaron/salesforce-embedded-login-example/README.md

 * `HOSTED_APP_URL_PROD` is your Heroku app's base URL without a trailing slash.
 * `BG_FAKE` is replaced with a picture of your chosen existing website for the background.

 You'll also need to take the `sfdc_authmagic.js` file and upload it as public static content to your Salesforce org.
 The fully-qualified URL should be then filled into the final environment `STATIC_ASSET_URL`.
+This is a temporary measure until a prod bug is fixed.

 # Tweaking the Front-End